jgfdsa/Hackathon_Danone_Opole2019/README.md

 ____________________________
 # Repository introduction
 The data explained here represents the historical data from several years of baby-food production.
-Different receipts are under consideration.
+Different recipes are under consideration.
 This data is being released as a challenge for the HACKATHON DANONE AI MASTERS OPOLE 2019, MACHINE LEARNING CHALLENGE.

 As part of the digitalisation efforts and implementation of I4.0 best practices, Danone Opole starts its data-journey by preparing historical data comprising the orders, characteristics of the raw materials used on each recipe, variables used during the food-processing and different variables measured from the semi-finished product.